Why the EU supports energy research and innovation

 With the energy system relying increasingly on renewables, more and more energy use is electric.
 Energy storage therefore has a key role to play in the transition towards a carbon-neutral economy.

-Fusion has the potential to provide a safe, cost-efficient and sustainable solution to European and global energy needs.
+Nuclear fusion has the potential to provide a safe, cost-efficient and sustainable solution to European and global energy needs.
 Fusion energy has no difficult waste issues and is climate friendly.

-Geothermal energy is stored as heat below the earth’s surface, and can be used to generate electricity.
+This type of energy is stored as heat below the earth’s surface, and can be used to generate electricity.
 Geothermal energy is local and constantly available, making it an excellent contribution to the energy mix.